-The author Pico Iyer feels that like Greene he also can not be bound to one place and call it home, but he does connect strongly to his parent’s home in California and to his own chosen home in Japan.
-He talks about the multiple affairs of Greene but he himself comes out a dedicated husband or a partner to his wife.
+The author Pico Iyer feels that like Greene he also cannot be bound to one place and call it home.
+But he does connect strongly to his parent’s home in California.
+And to his own chosen home in Japan.
+He talks about the multiple affairs of Greene.
+But he himself comes out a dedicated husband or a partner to his wife.
 Though Greene was always running away from something, Iyer seems more seeking and going back to where he came from.
-There are similarities between the two men, as they had similar education and chose the similar professions and both are great with their work and are loved my millions if not more.
+There are similarities between the two men, as they had similar education and chose the similar professions.
+And both are great with their work and are loved by millions if not more.

 As someone who has not read Greene, it is a detailed sketch of a stranger’s writing, his mind, his psychic state, his fears, his idiosyncrasies, his style and his life.
-A quite American has got added to my to-be-read list and the rest will depend on how I find this book.
+A quite American has got added to my to-be-read list.
+And the rest will depend on how I find this book.

-I had read it about work of art that it connects the artist and the rasik, two people who communicate through art without ever meeting each other.
+I had read it about work of art that it connects the artist and the rasik.
+Two people who communicate through art without ever meeting each other.
 This book puts the literary works also in the same category.
 Where the work becomes the link between two humans and can bind them together like nothing else can.

 The only thing that I found distracting in the book The Man Within My Head is long text in parenthesis.
 They were cutting the flow of an introspecting river.
 This book is bound to make you think if there is an author or artist or even a family member or friend with whom you connect with so strongly.
 I thought about it and I am still thinking.
 I figured out that there are different people that I connect with for different things.
 No one as yet haunts me to this extent.
 But as I said, I am still thinking.

 If you have read Pico Iyer earlier, you would read this book The Man Within My Head anyway.
 If you have not, I recommend you read some of his earlier travel books before you read this one.